elastisys/compliantkubernetes-apps/migration/README.md

 > Example: if a major upgrade of a component requires that another component is temporarily removed, then it should **only** remove the component if there is a major upgrade in the first place, if there is a minor upgrade then it should be applied without removing the component.

 We also need them to be idempotent to be able to reuse them between release series, for example to update Grafana, OpenSearch, Prometheus, or Thanos, if not covered by the general apply snippet.
-Some snippets will still be specific to a specific version and those snippets should be named with the suffix `-version-specific.sh` to easily identify them.
+Snippets reusable for all versions must be named with the suffix `-all-versions.sh` and snippets specific to one versions must be named with the suffix `-one-version.sh`, else the automation will not know what to keep.
+This is enforced by pre-commit.

 ## Preparing migration steps for releases